flywheel-apps/fw-app-launcher/README.md

 # fw-app-launcher

+## This repository is archived.
+Please see the new location on GitLab: https://gitlab.com/flywheel-io/flywheel-apps/fw-app-launcher

 This project provides a cross-platform user interface to download, view, and produce application-specific workflows from selected data within a particular Flywheel instance.